Battles at Göta Älv: War in Northern Bohuslän

 Ships used by both sides in the conflict.
 From Fredrik Henrik af Chapman's Architectura Navalis Mercatoria.

 Following their victory against Tordenskjold in May 1717, the Swedish military deemed that Strömstad was in a vulnerable position and that it required reinforcement.
-Captain Nils Gyllenschruf succeeded in transporting soldiers, cannons, ammunition and grain from Gothenburg to Strömstad by June 14.
+Captain Nils Gyllenschruf succeeded in transporting soldiers, cannons, ammunition and grain from Gothenburg to Strömstad by 14 June.
 The troops were part of the Halland Regiment and the previously mentioned Grenadier Battalion.
 The Västerbotten Regiment was also ordered to Strömstad.
-A major fortification project ensued, and by June 29, General Major Johan Giertta, who was responsible for the defense of the border with Norway, could report that two cannon batteries were operational and the remaining two were near completion.
+A major fortification project ensued, and by 29 June, Major General Johan Giertta, who was responsible for the defense of the border with Norway, could report that two cannon batteries were operational and the remaining two were near completion.

 On July 8, Tordenskjold assaulted Strömstad with a squadron, and following heavy firing upon the city, an attempt was made to land soldiers escorted by galleys.
 The assault failed when the Swedish counterattack couldn't be stopped despite firing against them by Danish ships of the line and barges.
 A number of attacking galleys got stuck on rocks and were stranded.
 At 15 to 20 meters distance, Swedish grenadiers were able to hit with devastating musket salvos.
 The Danish casualties numbered 96 in addition to their 246 injured.
 Among the injured was Tordenskjold himself who was carried back to the ship of the line Laaland, bleeding and barely conscious.
 He was promptly replaced by the more careful Schoutbynacht Andreas Rosenpalm.

 Charles XII visited Strömstad and Gothenburg in September 1717.
 He decided that the Gothenburg Squadron was to be moved, and that its larger vessels, the frigates, were to be placed in the more strongly fortified Marstrand.
 The lesser vessels were to be based in Strömstad.
 Missing dockyards and storage facilities were to be constructed as soon as possible, by order of the King.

 One of the lessons learned from the Swedish invasion in 1716 was to not have large Swedish storage caches in occupied Norwegian territory.
 Almost 40 cargo ships therefore completed 150 transports of supplies from Gothenburg and Uddevalla to storages in Strömstad, between April and October 1718.
 The convoys were escorted by screens of the Gothenburg Squadron, since its frigates were lacking in equipment and manpower.
 Three of the frigates, the Varberg, Halmstad and the Fredricus had been put under the command of Gathenhielm.